2nd Infantry Division (United States): Narrative

 2nd Infantry Division marching up the bluff at the E-1 draw of Omaha Beach (7 June 1944).
 They are going past the German resistance nest 65 that defended the route to Saint-Laurent-sur-Mer.

-After training in Northern Ireland and Wales from October 1943 to June 1944, the 2nd Infantry Division crossed the channel to land on Omaha Beach on D plus 1 (7 June 1944) near Saint-Laurent-sur-Mer, however around 150 men from the 9th & 23rd Infantry Regiments and 2nd Combat Engineer Battalion volunteered to assist the operations of the Special Engineer Task Force and their Operations on June 6th, these men were disperse into the various Assault Gap Teams of the 146th & 299th Combat Engineer Battalions and landed with them at H-Plus 3 at Omaha Beach.
-It's estimated that 13 of these volunteers were killed in action supporting SETF on 6 June 1944, making these the division's first casualties since World War I.
+After training in Northern Ireland and Wales from October 1943 to June 1944, the 2nd Infantry Division crossed the channel to land on Omaha Beach on D plus 1 (7 June 1944) near Saint-Laurent-sur-Mer.
+Around 150 men from the 9th & 23d Infantry Regiments and 2nd Combat Engineer Battalion volunteered to assist the operations of the Special Engineer Task Force on June 6th.
+These men were dispersed into the Assault Gap Teams of the 146th & 299th Combat Engineer Battalions and landed with them at H-Plus 3 at Omaha Beach.
+It's estimated that 13 of these volunteers were killed in action supporting SETF on 6 June 1944.
+These were the division's first casualties since World War I.

-23rd Regimental Headquarters, and Headquarters Company along with M.P.
-Platoon, A.T.
-Company, Cannon Company, Medical Detachment, 1st, 2d, 3d Bn. landed on Easy White beach, from an L.C.I., at 2355 hours, 8 June 1944, right on scheduled time.
-The regimental command post (C.P.) was set up in the town of St. Laurent Sur-Mer, France.
-They would be placed in division reserve until heavy weapons and vehicles would arrive.
+On 8 June 1944 23d Regimental Headquarters, Headquarters Company, A.T.
+Company, Cannon Company, Medical Detachment, 1st, 2nd, 3rd Bn. landed on Easy White beach.
+The regimental command post (C.P.) was set up in St. Laurent Sur-Mer.
+They were placed in division reserve until heavy weapons and vehicles arrived.

-On 9 June, as part of V Corps, spearheaded by the 2nd Division and joined with the 1st Division on their left and the 29th Division on their right assembled for an attack on Trevieres.
-They were opposed by the German units of the 513th Schnelle Bn, 352d Inf.
+On 9 June the 1st, 2nd and 29th Divisions assembled for an attack on Trevieres.
+They were opposed by the German units of the 513th Schnelle Bn, 352nd Inf.
 Div., 17th SS Panzer Div., and 30th Schnelle Brigade.
 Enemy concentration was reported to be generally south and southeast of the town.